nayeem-17/Random-writeups/Docker/README.md

 ```
 Now, you can see that the name of the last container is **my-docker**

-You can run your container in a detached mood using `--detach` tag or `-d` tag
+You can run your container in a detached mode using `--detach` tag or `-d` tag
 ```bash
 sudo docker run --detach DOCKER_IMAGE_NAME #either this command sudo docker run -d DOCKER_IMAGE_NAME #or this command